 In line with the CBUAE guidance to support the economy, the Group has initiated a program of payment relief for its impacted customers by deferring interest/principal due, for a period of three month to nine months until the end of December 2020.
 These payment reliefs are considered as short-term liquidity support to address borrower cash flow issues.
 The relief offered to customers may indicate a potential SICR event, however, management believes that the extension of these payment reliefs do not automatically trigger a SICR event and do not warrant a stage migration for the purposes of calculating ECL, as these should in fact support customer affected by the Covid-19 outbreak and help them to resume regular payments.
 The Group has divided its customers benefitting from payment deferrals into two groups.
-Group 1 are those customers that are temporarily and mildly impacted whereas Group 2 consists of those customers that are significantly impacted.
-At this stage, it is challenging to isolate and individually differentiate a customer's short-term liquidity constraints against a permanent change in lifetime credit risk at a point in time, hence this process will be continuously reviewed to determine the impact on ECL on reporting date.
+Group 1 are those customers that are temporarily and mildly impacted whereas Group 2 consists of those customer's short-term liquidity constraints against a permanent change in lifetime credit risk at a point in time, hence this process will be continuously reviewed to determine the impact on ECL on reporting date.
 This is also in line with the expectations of the CBUAE as referred in the TESS guidelines.